skztr/foreverworld/README.md

    provided (separately) to remove the "map edge" marker.

  - If you die, you will respawn in a random location, somewhere within 24,000 blocks of `0 0`.
-All advancements will be reset, and the contents of Ender Chests will be cleared.
+All advancements and recipes will be reset, and the contents of Ender Chests will be cleared.
 Other than that, the world remains untouched.

  - If you die after defeating the dragon, the dragon will automatically respawn when you return to The End, and The End's return portal will be closed until